awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ./sharded.sh.
 ```

 15. In the SageMaker console, click **Jobs** in the left panel to check the status of the training jobs, which run concurrently.
 When they are complete, their **Status** column will change from InProgress to Complete.
-Duration of these jobs can last up to 8 or 9 minutes, including time for setting up the training cluster.
+As a reminder, duration of these jobs can last up to about 10 minutes, including time for setting up the training cluster.

-- To check the actual training time for each job when both are complete, click the training job name in the jobs table, then examine the **Training time** listed at the top right under **Job Settings**.
+- To check the actual training time (not including cluster setup) for each job when both are complete, click the training job name in the jobs table, then examine the **Training time** listed at the top right under **Job Settings**.
 As we can see, and might expect, the sharded distribution type trained substantially faster than the fully replicated type.
 This is a key differentiator to consider when preparing data and picking the distribution type.

 16.  **SageMaker Model Creation**:  Now that we've trained our machine learning models, we'll want to make predictions by setting up a hosted endpoint for them.
 The first step in doing that is to create a SageMaker model object that wraps the actual model artifact from training.
 To create the model object, we will point to the model.tar.gz that came from training and the inference code container, then create the hosting model object.
 We'll do this twice, once for each model we trained earlier.
 Here are the steps to do this via the SageMaker console (see screenshot below for an example of all relevant fields filled in for the Oregon AWS Region):